-The Global Urban Humanities Initiative (GUH) provides course enhancement grant fellowships for faculty teaching graduate or undergraduate courses on cities and urban life to apply for course enhancement grants of $2,000.
+The Global Urban Humanities Initiative (GUH) invites faculty teaching graduate or undergraduate courses on cities and urban life to apply for course enhancement grants of $2,000.

 In this grant fellowship program, we aim to bring together faculty who teach about cities in a variety of disciplines to workshop syllabi for existing or new courses.
 The purpose of the workshops is to share ideas for readings, pedagogical techniques, and approaches across disciplines in order to enhance teaching about cities and urban life.
-Through this process, we hope to enhance the course offerings in our new Graduate Certificate in Global Urban Humanities and our Undergraduate Certificate currently in development.
+Through these grants, we hope to enhance the interdisciplinary elective course offerings in our Graduate and Undergraduate Certificates in Global Urban Humanities.

 Eligible courses can be ones already primarily focused on urban themes, or courses with some urban content in which the instructor wishes to increase the emphasis on cities, space, and place.
 For courses already focused on cities, participation in the workshops should center on incorporating new approaches outside the proposer’s home discipline.